Delta-convex structure of the singular set of distance functions: Generic DC structure: Euclidean case

 \textit{Step 2: Base construction.} To any interior point $x_0\in(0,1)$ and any $r_0>0$ such that $B_{r_0}(x_0)\subset (0,1)$, we associate $h_0:[0,1]\to\R$ by

 where $\delta_0>0$ is chosen to be so small that

-Using this function, if we replace the part $F_+$ of $\partial\Omega_0$ with $\textup{Graph}(h_0)$, then the singular set is partly replaced by two circular arcs of radius $2$.
+Using this function, if we replace the part $F_+$ of $\partial\Omega_0$ with $\textup{Graph}(h_0)$, then the singular set is partly replaced by two pieces of parabola (as in Figure \ref{fig:bump}).
 More precisely, if we let $\Omega_0'$ denote the unique bounded domain such that